-Melinda Mvers Photo Make use of extra crayons by creating a unique and colorful crayon dripped pumpkin.
+Melinda Myers Photo Make use of extra crayons by creating a unique and colorful crayon dripped pumpkin.

-It's time to select and decorate pumpkins for your Halloween dis-Get family and play. friends involved in a trip to the pumpkin farm and consider hosting a decorating party.
-MYERS Whether you grew your own or plan on purchasing one at a farm or garden center, select pumpkins free of holes, cuts and soft spots for decorating.
-Damaged fruit tends to rot faster, ruining your fall display.
-And always carry the fruit cradled in your arms not by the stem.
+MELINDA MYERS It's time to select and decorate pumpkins for your Halloween display.
+Get family and friends involved in a trip to the pumpkin farm and consider hosting a decorating party.
+Whether you grew your own or plan on purchasing one at a farm or garden center, select pumpkins free of holes, cuts and soft spots for decorating.
+Damaged fruit tends to rot faster, ruining GARDEN your fall display.
+And always carry Moments the fruit cradled in your arms not by the stem.
 Once the stem breaks away from the fruit, the pumpkin is more susceptible to rot and its beauty fades.
-GARDEN Store carving pumpkins in a cool MOMENTS location until you are ready to start cutting.
-Extend the MELINDA beauty of carved pumpkins by washing them with warm water and letting them dry before making the first cut.
+Store carving pumpkins in a cool location until you are ready to start cutting.
+Extend the beauty of carved pumpkins by washing them with warm water and letting them dry before making the first cut.
 Try leaving the top intact and scooping the insides out through a hole in the back.
-This limits water entering the carved cavity and helps extend the life of your jack-o'-lantern.
+This limits water entering the carved cav ity and helps extend the life of your jack-o'-lantern.
 Coat the cuts with petroleum jelly or vegetable oil to seal in the moisture and prolong your display.
 Take it one step further and use a commercial preservative or peppermint oil to keep your jack-o'-lantern looking its best for as long as possible.
 Once in place, sprinkle your pumpkin with cayenne pepper to help repel hungry animals.
 Avoid touching your eyes and wash your hands thoroughly after using the cayenne pepper.
-Don't give up when your jack-o'-lantern begins to shrivel.
-Give it a cold bath to freshen up its appearance.
-Or put away the knives and break out the paint and crayons to further extend your pumpkin's beauty.
-A painted face or design can be just as impressive.
-And don't worry if you have limited artistic ability; just download one of many free pumpkin templates.
-Put all those broken crayons to use creating a multicolored crayon dripped pumpkin.
-You'll wow guests and kids will enjoy this safer pumpkin decorating option.
-Wipe the surface of the Turn To GARDENING page A12
+Turn To GARDENING page A13

 Deanna Age 16 Deanna is a friendly sixteen-year-old biracial young lady.
 She has a great sense of humor and takes pride in making people laugh.
 Deanna loves going out to eat, shopping, going to the movies and hanging out at the park.
 She has always loved animals and hopes to have pets in her future home.
 Deanna loves all types of sports, especially field hockey and running.
 Deanna also enjoys working out, making art, and sleeping.
 Deanna is kind and helpful to others.
 She has a nice smile too!
 Deanna is currently a high school student whose favorite aspect of school is earning good grades.
 Deanna has been actively participating in her school's vocal jazz band.
 She has plans for her future which include going to college to become a brain surgeon.
 Deanna has learned that to achieve this goal, she may be in school for 12+ years!
 She looks forward to this opportunity.
 Deanna is a child that has blossomed in an environment that has structure, predictability and nurturance.
 Deanna will continue to strive with a loving home that has time for one on one attention, predictable routines and stability.
 Deanna is legally free for adoption and is open to any family that may be interested in learning more about her.
 It is very important to Deanna that she is able to maintain the relationship she has with her sister once a placement is identified.

 Who Can Adopt?